 All members of the campus community are held responsible for the information contained in these parking regulations.
-If you have any questions or need special permission, call the Parking Office at (630)752-5558.
+If you have any questions or need special permission, call Public Safety at (630)752-5911.

-Student Open Parking (applies to registered vehicles only)
+Open Student Parking applies to registered resident student vehicles only:

-- 6am – 10pm Seven (7) days a week in any resident student lot (A, E, H, M, P, T, X with the exception of H spaces in College owned house driveways)
+- 6 am – 10 pm Seven (7) days a week in a non-specially marked space in any resident student lot (A, E, H, M, T, X) except for Terrace “P” lot and “H” spaces in College-owned house driveways.

 - All non-registered vehicles will be ticketed

 - Only “P” permitted vehicles may park in the Terrace “P” parking lot at ANY time.